jweaver72/EGZUMMER-WIKI/FM-broadcast-radio-receiver.md

 ## Set a frequency in FM-VFO mode

-simply typing a frequency sets it to receive.
+Simply typing a frequency sets it to receive.
 Resolution is 100 kHz so entering 929 would tune to 92.9 MHz.
 Use arrow keys to change in 100 kHz steps.
 ## Store in memory from FM-VFO mode

-pressing `M` in VFO mode allows to store the current  frequency in a memory channel.
+Pressing `M` in VFO mode allows to store the current  frequency in a memory channel.
 Use arrow keys to select memory, confirm with `M`.
 There are 20 memories available.

 ## Delete a stored memory

-in MR mode pressing `M` allows to delete that memory channel.
+In MR mode pressing `M` allows to delete that memory channel.

 ## Select a memory

-in MR mode entering 01-20 selects a memory channel.
+In MR mode entering 01-20 selects a memory channel.
 Use arrow keys to step a channel up or down.

 # SCANNING FOR STATIONS FROM FM-VFO